HWNi/MSDS-Capstone/README.md

 There are 3 key datasets that will be considered in our algorithm:

 1. Author.csv
-This dataset contains author IDs, author names and affiliation of authors.
-The same author can appear more than once in this dataset, for instance because he/she publishes under different versions of his/her name, such as
+This dataset contains author IDs, author names, and affiliation of authors.
+The same author can appear more than once in the dataset under different author IDs, for instance the author publishes under different versions of his/her name, such as
 J. Doe, Jane Doe, and J. A. Doe.

 2. Paper.csv